uikit/uikit-site/docs/pages/javascript-utilities.md

 ### assign

-This function is used to assign all values of one or multiple objects to another object.
+TODO: to assign all values of one or multiple objects to another object.
-The following parameters may be passed to the function.

 | Parameter | Type   | Default | Description                       |
 |:----------|:-------|:--------|:----------------------------------|